Idiotium: the element of which philosophers’ brains are made.

-In The Theory of Imitation, specifically in the discussion of free will and determinism, I pointed out that the age-old debate about whether human beings have free will, or whether our actions are determined, is completely pointless because we cannot change anything about it.
+In The Theory of Imitation, specifically in the discussion of free will and determinism, I pointed out that the age-old debate about whether human beings have free will, or whether our actions are determined, is pointless because we cannot change anything about it.
 The only thing we can change is our opinion about this matter, which is obviously very different from the reality.
 In this unending and, in my opinion, mostly futile, philosophical debate, we have mistaken our opinion about the nature of reality for reality.
 When a person says, “Yes, human beings have free will,” or “No, human beings don’t have free will,” one often mistakenly believes that one has altered this particular aspect of reality, which obviously is not true.
 When a person changes one’s opinion about something, that is the only thing that has changed – one’s opinion – and not the corresponding reality.
-Of course, in many cases, this does, or can, have significant practical effects, such as by changing the way one behaves, but this is not true about the issue of whether our actions are free or not, since, regardless of what one believes, one still has to make decisions about many things such as what one will do with one’s time, where one will live, the kind of work one will do, whom one will marry, or if one will marry at all, how many children one will have, what one will eat for breakfast, whether one will spend one’s time pondering the issue of whether humans have free will or not, what time one will wake up, how many cookies one will eat, what television program one will watch, and so on.
+Of course, there are many cases where this has, or can have, significant practical effects, such as by changing the way one behaves; but this is not true about the issue of whether our actions are free or not, since, regardless of what one believes, one still has to make decisions about many things, such as what one will do with one’s time, where one will live, the kind of work one will do, whom one will marry, or if one will marry at all, how many children one will have, what time one will wake up, what one will eat for breakfast, whether one will spend one’s time pondering the issue of whether humans have free will or not, how many cookies one will eat, what television program one will watch, and so on.

 Here is an example of Russell’s Paradox.
 Imagine a village in which there is a barber whose job it is to shave all (and only) the people who don’t shave themselves.
 If I lived there, I’d probably shave myself – I don’t think I’d be organized enough to get to the barber every day and I can shave myself perfectly well.
 And it would probably work out too expensive for me.
 But if I decided I didn’t want to, then the barber would be the one to shave me.
 But where does that leave the barber?
 He’s allowed to shave only people who don’t shave themselves.
 By this rule, he can’t ever shave himself because he can only shave people who don’t shave themselves.
 This is going to get difficult for him.
 Usually if someone can’t shave himself in this village it is the barber who does it for him.
 But the rule won’t allow the barber to do that, because that would turn him into someone who shaved himself – but the barber only shaves the ones who don’t shave themselves.